manvip28/Eval_Me_Maybe/README.md

 # Optional: Poppler path (Windows only - uncomment and update if Poppler is not in PATH)
 # POPPLER_PATH=C:\poppler\Library\bin

-# Optional: Tesseract OCR path (Windows only - uncomment and update if Tesseract is not in PATH)
-# TESSDATA_PREFIX=C:\Program Files\Tesseract-OCR\tessdata
 ```

 ### 3. Get API Keys